Percona-Lab/percona-docstreamer/readme.md

 ## Resuming & Checkpointing

-State is managed entirely within the target MongoDB cluster using a dedicated `docMongoStream.checkpoints` collection.
+State is managed entirely within the target MongoDB cluster using specific documents in the `docMongoStream.checkpoints` collection. docMongoStream uses a smart resume strategy to handle crashes at any stage.

-**cdc_resume_timestamp:** This is the single source of truth.
-It stores the timestamp of the global $\mathbf{T_0}$ (for a fresh run) or the last successfully processed event (during CDC).

-**Resume Logic:** On startup, if this document exists, the tool assumes a Full Load was previously completed.
-It skips Discovery and Full Load and immediately resumes the Change Stream from the stored timestamp.
-If this document does NOT exist (e.g. partial run crash), the tool cleans up all stale metadata and restarts the Full Load from scratch.
+1. The Anchor Checkpoint (`migration_anchor_timestamp`)
+  * Purpose: Saved immediately before the first Full Load attempt begins.
+It locks in the Global Start Time ($\mathbf{T_0}$).
+  * Behavior: If docMongoStream crashes during the Full Load, this document remains.
+On restart, docMongoStream finds it, recognizes a "Partial Full Load," loads the list of already-completed collections, and resumes the migration for the remaining collections using this original timestamp.

+2. The Global Checkpoint (`cdc_resume_timestamp`)
+  * Purpose: Marks the successful completion of the entire Full Load phase or tracks progress during CDC.
+  * Behavior: Once the Full Load finishes for all collections, the Anchor is deleted and replaced by this Global Checkpoint.
+On restart, if this exists, docMongoStream skips the Full Load entirely and starts CDC.

+### Resume Logic Summary

+docMongoStream determines the start state based on which checkpoints exist in the target database:

+* **Scenario A (Global Checkpoint exists):**
+    * **State:** Full Load is 100% complete.
+    * **Action:** Skips Discovery and Full Load.
+Starts CDC immediately from the recorded timestamp.

+* **Scenario B (Anchor Checkpoint exists):**
+    * **State:** Full Load was started but crashed/stopped before finishing.
+    * **Action:** Loads the original Start Time ($T_0$) from the Anchor.
+Filters out collections that were already completed.
+Resumes the Full Load for the remaining collections.

+* **Scenario C (No Checkpoints):**
+    * **State:** Fresh run.
+    * **Action:** Cleans up any stale metadata.
+Captures a new $T_0$ and saves it as the Anchor.
+Starts the Full Load from scratch.

 ## Data Migration Strategy